-Joint visits planned with or by another establishment or organisation e.g. School, Youth Service, URDD, and Sports Officers

-Any visit or activity involving young people from your school/establishment, or where young people have been recruited through your school/establishment should be treated as one of your own visits even if another school/establishment or external provider is taking the lead role in organising the visit.
+Joint visits planned with or by another establishment or organisation e.g. School, Youth Service, URDD, and Sports Officers been recruited through your school/establishment should be treated as one of your own visits even if another school/establishment or external provider is taking the lead role in organising the visit.
 Examples include: